quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part51_8.3_Game_Loop_A.md

 Background context: Local timelines can be mapped onto global timelines, allowing for complex timing behaviors.
 This is useful for playing back animations or audio at different speeds.

-Relevant formulas: Time scale factor \( R \)
+Relevant formulas: Time scale factor $R$

 :p How does mapping a local timeline to a global timeline work?
 ??x
-Mapping a local timeline to a global timeline involves scaling and warping the local time based on the playback rate (time scale factor) \( R \).
+Mapping a local timeline to a global timeline involves scaling and warping the local time based on the playback rate (time scale factor) $R$.
 The start of the local timeline is mapped onto a desired start time in the global timeline.

 ```java
 // Example code snippet for mapping an animation's local timeline to a game timeline